Elements of Effective Practices for Mentoring

 Supporting LGBTQ+ Youth

-Explore our resource for understanding how and why to use preferred pronouns.
+Explore YMC's resource for understanding how and why to use preferred pronouns.

-Provided by MENTOR National.
-Both a webinar and list of resources regarding the implementation of "The LGBTQ+ Supplement" to MENTOR's EEPM.
+MENTOR National's webinar and resource list regarding the implementation of "The LGBTQ+ Supplement" to MENTOR's EEPM.